aribhatt91/LikeBox/README.md

 Hi,

-This is a hobby project, created in React Js.
+This is a hobby project, created in React Js with the goal of creating a fully functional E-store.
 Its my attempt to learn React and Redux from scratch while building something fairly complex.

 ## What's up?